-Exploration work on the Property has been proceeding on a restricted basis, consisting of low impact prospecting, soil and rock sampling and hand trenching, until such time as individual concession applications are formally approved.
+The Company's exploration work on the Cordoba Property has been proceeding on a restricted basis until such time as individual concession applications are formally approved.
 The Company is not aware of any issues which would prevent final government approval of the concessions and ultimately expects such approvals.
-Once a concession has been approved, exploration work can be ramped up on that ground, which could include machine trenching, additional geophysical surveying and drilling.
+Once a concession has been approved, exploration work can be ramped up on that ground.